nfagerlund/puppet-docs/source/puppet/3.6/reference/lang_relationships.markdown

 You can create relationships between two resources or groups of resources using the `->` and `~>` operators.

-`->` (ordering arrow)
-: Causes the resource on the left to be applied before the resource on the right.
+- **`->` (ordering arrow)** --- Causes the resource on the left to be applied before the resource on the right.
 Written with a hyphen and a greater-than sign.

-`~>` (notification arrow)
-: Causes the resource on the left to be applied first, and sends a refresh event to the resource on the right if the left resource changes.
+- **`~>` (notification arrow)** --- Causes the resource on the left to be applied first, and sends a refresh event to the resource on the right if the left resource changes.
 Written with a tilde and a greater-than sign.

 #### Operands